 Have fun while improving your skills through instruction, practice, and competition.
 Because clubs are student-managed and organized, you'll have the opportunity to participate in the sports you love while learning leadership skills you'll always value.
 At Rider, commitment, competition, and fun are all part of the game.
 You must be an enrolled full-time undergraduate student at Rider University to participate.
 Faculty and staff may contact the Recreation Programs Office at (609) 896-7770 if interested in coaching or advising opportunities.

 - Risk Manager - Lauren Turnbull

 The Adventure Club’s mission is to offer Rider University students adventurous, as well as fun activities to enhance enjoyment of campus life.
 These activities shall be conducted on and off campus during times when the students have free time.
 Club activities may include, but are not limited to, skiing, snowboarding, hiking, canoeing, paintball, rock climbing, jet skiing, and others deemed appropriate.

 Aikido was created as an effective martial art that is used for self defense purposes.
-Classes are lead by Sensei Manogue, a 5th degree black belt in the United States Aikido Federation (USAF).
-Come and practice with us to train in self defense or simply for the fun of it.
+Sensei Manogue, a 5th degree black belt in the United States Aikido Federation (USAF) leads our classes.
+Anyone is welcome no matter the skill level.
+Come join us to train in self defense and have a fun time along with meeting new friends.